Houchen Settlement House: Health care

 For several decades, the Woman's Home Missionary Society (WHMS) was the only means of medical and social services in Segundo Barrio.
 They worked out of the settlement house's bathroom providing basic health care at an affordable cost and offering classes in hygiene and nutrition to the general public.
 The WHMS of Houchen also provided personalized visits to homes throughout the community conducting health and welfare checks.
 Often time's missionaries lacked the appropriate knowledge on more serious injuries and illnesses.
 When faced with dilemmas outside their scope of practice, they informed physicians to treat the sick and injured, thus becoming easily accessible facilitators for medical care within Segundo Barrio.
 In 1921 the temporary medical center at Houchen moved out of the bathroom and into a rented space.
 Known as the Freeman Clinic, this move was a step forward in creating a more productive medical practice for the surrounding community.
 Freeman Clinic gained attention and WHMS organizations around the nation donated medical supplies and equipment.
 “This move represented the first separation of the medical and settlement work and began a gradual reprioritization of the WHMS work in El Paso.
 Freeman Clinic offered residents medical care with an emphasis on pediatrics, maternal health, and infant care.
 However conflicts arose as patient numbers began to rise and the need for trained medical staff became a concern.
 Missionaries often acted as an authority in regards to maternal issues and childcare, yet lacked the knowledge of raising a family on a tight budget like many mothers in the community.
 This authoritative status became problematic for many Mexican American women.
 “Quite understandably, therefore, the Mexican American women whose homes settlement and clinic works visited and sought to uplift were not convinced that women without children and families really knew best and resisted missionary ideas.
 By 1937 enough money was raised to open the Newark Methodist Maternity Hospital, which furthered infant services, prenatal care, and delivery.
 In an evolving process to meet the healthcare of Segundo Barrio's needs, Mexican American women became nurses.
 Julie Gallegos began working for Newark Maternity Hospital, which was part of the Houchen Settlement House.
 Gallegos worked for 58 years with the surrounding community doing everything from working with senior citizens to teaching classes in nutrition before retiring.
 It is estimated that Gallegos has delivered thousands of babies during her employment at Newark Maternity Hospital, including one on a street corner a block from the clinic.
 Mexican American women like Gallegos helped the clinic overcome many interracial obstacles during her time by creating a trusted and welcoming environment.
-In an El Paso Times Newspaper article, the executive director of Houchen, Kathy Jewell expressed her gratitude for Gallegos by stating; “Julie is probably the shining example of how Houchen has reinvented itself.
+In an El Paso Times newspaper article, the executive director of Houchen, Kathy Jewell expressed her gratitude to Gallegos by stating; “Julie is probably the shining example of how Houchen has reinvented itself.
 She's gone from being a midwife in the clinic to running classes for people, and to the senior citizen program, and now into a new journey in her life.
 Gallegos, like many other Mexican American women fostered an environment that met the needs of Mexican American's in El Paso.
 Soon after, Catholic priests were able to perform baptisms inside the hospital when they were not allowed to do so before.
 “It is no coincidence that these changes occurred at a time when Latinas held a growing number of staff positions.
 Like Gallegos, their ability to understand the hardships of immigration, cultural affairs, and raising a family on a budget provided a more in tune system of trusting medical practices.